-Long Term: Long-term parking should consist of either lockers (preferably first-come first-serve/day-use) or guarded bicycle parking.
-The exact initial quantity will be determined by surveying and monitoring and more should be added as demand increases.
+Class 1-The Class 1 parking should consist of either lockers (preferably first-come first-serve/day-use) or guarded bicycle parking.
+The exact quantity will be determined by initial survey and monitoring.
+The initial supply of Class 1 parking should be equal to 1.5% percent of daily homebased boardings.
+More should be added as demand increases.
 The lockers should be located convenient to the transit center entrance and within sight of passengers, to discourage vandalism.

-Short Term: Bicycle racks ideally should be placed in an active area close to boarding platforms.
+Class 2-Bicycle racks ideally should be placed in an active area close to boarding platforms.
 They should not be placed in obscure areas out of public view.
-The quantity of bike racks will depend on how much of the demand is satisfied by long-term parking.
+The quantity of bike racks will depend on how much of the demand is satisfied by Class 1 parking; the total of Class 1 and Class 2 parking supply initially should be 2% percent of daily home-based boardings.